cvansteenburg/odmantic/docs/engine.md

     be recursively resolved as well by design.

 !!! info "Passing the model class to `find` and `find_one`"
-    When using the method to retrieve instances from the database, you have to specify the Model you want to query on as the first positional parameter.
+    When using `find` or `find_one` methods to retrieve instances from the database, you have to specify the Model you want to query on as the first positional parameter.
 Internally, this enables ODMantic to properly type the results.

 ### Count instances